 Hate having to drive back home after a day out on the Russian River?
-Thankfully there is a solution: since April 1, Willow Creek Environmental Campground has had 11 first-come, first-served primitive campsites available to make your river adventure include a weekend stay in the beautiful outdoors.
+Thankfully there is a solution: since two years ago, Willow Creek Environmental Campground has had 11 first-come, first-served primitive campsites available to make your river adventure include a weekend stay in the beautiful outdoors.
 Located in the Sonoma Coast State Park near Jenner, these sites have picnic tables, fire rings and pit toilets.
 While most of the sites are located off a gravel road, three are more secluded and have a path to the river.
 There is no running water, but trash and recycling cans are on site, meaning you won't have to pack your waste.
 In addition to swimming, fishing and hiking, a drive to the beach and lots of opportunities for wine tasting are close by.
-No dogs are allowed and fees are $25 a night.
+No dogs are allowed and fees are $35 a night.

 Mount Tamalpais State Park

 There are two different walk-in campgrounds available on Mount Tamalpais: Pantoll, which has 16 sites, and Bootjack, that has 15.
 The sites are close to each other, but it you're using them as intended -- meaning, for crashing after a long day out -- then they have everything you need.
 Amenities include running water, toilets, fire rings and picnic tables.
-Sites cost $25 per night.
 Those who've ventured up the mountain know there's no shortage of activities to take part in (geocaching, biking) and trails to wander (Matt Davis, Old Mine).
 To find out more about guided hikes, call the ranger station or pick up a copy of Barry Spitz' Mount Tamalpais Trails and have at it on your own.
 Of course, Mount Tam features way more than just outdoor activities.
 Guests have plenty of curiosities to explore or may want to align their trip with a Mountain Play to experience theater with an unforgettable view.

 Andrew Molera State Park

+UPDATE: Due to flooding, this camp is closed until further notice.
 River camping?
 Beach camping?
 Or camping in the forest?
 At Andrew Molera State Park, you can have it all and it's all within walking distance.
 Conveniently located where the Big Sur River meets the Pacific Ocean, 24 walk-in sites are available here with activities that include boating, hiking, kayaking, horseback riding and surfing.
 Every campsite comes equipped with a fire pit, half-grill and picnic table, and to make a picnic truly complete, you can find the Big Sur Bakery five miles away.
 There is also running water and bathrooms, but no showers.
 Considering the features and amenities, sites fill up quickly so if you can cut out of work Friday and get there early in the morning, the better your chances of nabbing a spot.
 Sites cost $25 a night and accommodate up to four people.